wanjikusam89-sketch/World-Smartphone-Market-2025/README.md

 ## About
 This project aims to explore the World Smartphone Market 2025 dataset containing over 1000 smartphone models from leading brands (Apple, Samsung, Xiaomi, Oppo, Vivo, Google, OnePlus, Realme, Infinix).
 The goal is to analyze pricing trends, compare specifications, identify value-for-money devices, track brand performance, and understand consumer perception in the 2025 global smartphone market.

-"A comprehensive dataset of 1000+ smartphone models with price, specs, battery, camera, display, performance, and realistic ratings for the year 2025.
-Perfect for price prediction, market analysis, brand comparison, and machine learning projects."

 ## Purposes Of The Project
 The major aim of this project is to gain deep insights into the 2025 global smartphone landscape to understand pricing strategies, feature-to-price relationships, brand positioning, flagship vs budget trends, and consumer rating patterns across segments.